hamhuo-hub/StudentSphere/Massey/159.261/Assign1/README.md

 All AI-assisted content was reviewed, modified, and integrated manually to fit the specific requirements and style of the project.

 ## 🕹 Introduction
-This project is a classic Snake game implemented using Java AWT and a custom GameEngine.
+This project is a classic Snake game implemented using Java AWT and a custom stage1.GameEngine.
 The player controls a snake moving on a 25×25 grid, growing longer by eating apples.
 The game ends if the snake hits the wall or collides with itself.